- Who is invested in the pool?

 In addition, the County Investment Policy is reviewed and approved annually by the Oversight Committee and then approved by the County Board of Supervisors.
 The Policy focuses on risk management by setting limits on principal exposure and liquidity.

-A: For the past eight years, the Pool has received the highest rating, AAAf, from Standard & Poor’s, a nationally recognized, independent credit rating agency.
+A: For the past 16 years, the Pool has received the highest rating, AAAf, from Standard & Poor’s, a nationally recognized, independent credit rating agency.
 The AAAf rating indicates extremely strong protection against credit losses associated with the Pool’s investments.
 Standard & Poor’s also assigns the Pool an S1 rating for volatility.
 The volatility rating represents the Pool’s sensitivity to changing market conditions.
 The S1 rating indicates that the Pool possesses low sensitivity to changing market conditions due to its low risk profile and conservative investment policies.

 A: The Pool maintains stability through its recent adoption of the Benchmark Portfolio.
 In April 2007, approximately $1 billion of the Pool’s assets were allocated to the Benchmark Portfolio, which is treated as a sub-portfolio of the Pool.
 The duration of the Benchmark Portfolio tracks a custom benchmark, which provides added stability and a degree of consistency for Pool projections.
+As of June 2016, the total allocation to the Benchmark Portfolio is $2 billion.

 The table below provides the composition of the custom benchmark.